Leibniz-Zentrum Moderner Orient

 Corona crisis: local perspectives of a global challenge

 We have asked our researchers, colleagues, alumni and former academic visitors to share with us their experiences, observations and reflections of the Corona crisis.
-The compiled articles are now presented on our website.
+The compiled articles are presented in our Corona-Dossier.